Hello, I'm Bridget Mannion

 For many years I worked in the corporate sector.
-However, outside of business hours I trained and worked as a complementary health therapist.
+However, I trained and worked as a complementary health therapist outside of business hours.
 I loved helping people with their physical and emotional health issues.
-Over time it became clear that my client work was strongly focussed on my clients’ emotional lives, yet whenever they needed counselling I had to refer them elsewhere.
+Over time it became clear that my work mainly focused on my clients’ emotional lives, yet whenever they needed counselling, I had to refer them elsewhere.
 Eventually, I took the plunge and started on the long road to qualifying in psychology and psychotherapy so I could provide these valuable services myself.

-I personally have found psychotherapy to be very helpful to me in my life and I appreciate having the training, qualifications and experience to be able to pay this gift forward.
+I have found psychotherapy to be very helpful to me in my life, and I appreciate having the training, qualifications and experience to pay this gift forward.

 Some Background History